ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/23_Heating Ventilating and Air Conditioning/232113 Hydronic Piping.md

    1. Clean surfaces to be soldered both the inside of the fitting and the outside of the tubing, with steel wool or fine sandpaper until all discoloration is removed and metal is smooth and bright.
    1. In assembling copper tube systems, take care to establish proper grade and alignment in the system before soldering.
 Installations will not be approved where tube and fittings are subjected to strain in order to obtain grade or alignment.
    1. File or ream cut tube ends to the full original bore.
+1. Pipe Jointing
-1. Pipe Jointing*   1.
-Steel Pipe
+	1. Steel Pipe
    1. Provide steel pipe NPS 2 and smaller with plain ends and socket weld joints or threaded ends and screwed joints.
 Provide sizes NPS 2-1/2 and over flanged or grooved with gaskets or welded.
    1. Ream pipe ends and take care to prevent foreign material from entering any pipe.
    1. Make screwed joints with oil and graphite or other approved compound.
 Apply joint compound to male thread only and take care to prevent compound from reaching interior of pipe.